-4.8 Ocean Resources
+4.8 Ocean Resources Management

 Intent.

+These general ocean management policies are applicable to all shoreline permits for newly proposed ocean uses, their services, distribution, and supply activities and their associated facilities.
 To balance protection, understanding, and utilization of resources of Long Beach's coastal waters, seabed, and associated shoreline.